-A Circular Economy seeks to conserve and value all resource use and is guided by principles that:

-- Design out waste and pollution: Adopting waste-efficient procurement and construction practices; designing for material optimisation and resilience; planning for deconstruction; and responsibly managing site waste. - Keep products and materials in use: Recover and restore products, components, and materials through reuse and repair strategies, remanufacture or recycling. - Regenerate natural systems: Avoid the use of non-renewable resources and preserve or enhance renewable ones, for example by returning valuable nutrients to the soil through food waste composting, or using renewable energy as opposed to consuming fossil fuels.

-Applying these principles to the built environment should be at a strategic planning stage and a detailed design level in order for all future development to be resource efficient across all stages of its lifecycle.
+- 4.3.
+A Circular Economy seeks to conserve and value all resource use and is guided by principles that: - design out waste and pollution: adopting waste-efficient procurement and construction practices; designing for material optimisation and resilience; planning for deconstruction; and responsibly managing site waste - keep products and materials in use: recover and restore products, components, and materials through reuse and repair strategies, remanufacture or recycling - regenerate natural systems: avoid the use of non-renewable resources and preserve or enhance renewable ones, for example by returning valuable nutrients to the soil through food waste composting, or using renewable energy as opposed to consuming fossil fuels - 4.4.
+Applying these principles to the built environment should be at a strategic planning stage and a detailed design level to ensure that all future development to be resource efficient across all stages of their lifecycle.
 The design and construction of buildings plays an influential role in helping to transition to a more circular future.
 Adopting a circular design and construction approach will conserve resources and reduce carbon emissions, by keeping products and materials in use for longer.